bhickey77/social-platform-local-crate/README.md

 * Nodemailer

 ## Installing
-1. Clone the GitHub repository down to your machine.
+1. Download the GitHub repository down to your machine.
 2. Navigate to the folder in your Terminal.
 3. Create a `.env` file at the root of the repository.
 4. Inside the `.env` file, add following lines of code: